canned tomatoes

 How to Make Canned Tomatoes: Water vs. Juice Methods Explained

 If you’re a gardener who plants tomatoes or someone who likes to buy tomatoes while they are in season or on sale, you HAVE to know this simple canning recipe to preserve that freshness all year.
 Canning tomatoes is one of the best ways to save them for later.
-I love using canned tomatoes in my recipes.
+I love using Canned Tomatoes in my recipes.
 Every time I open a new can I am so excited that I was able to grow part of our meal.
 I especially like that I know there are no harmful chemicals or additives in it!
 So grab this recipe and get some canning done next time you have a few tomatoes.

 Ingredients